eslint/eslint/docs/rules/no-shadow-restricted-names.md

 # Disallow Shadowing of Restricted Names (no-shadow-restricted-names)

 ES5 §15.1.1 Value Properties of the Global Object (`NaN`, `Infinity`, `undefined`) as well as strict mode restricted identifiers `eval` and `arguments` are considered to be restricted names in JavaScript.
 Defining them to mean something else can have unintended consequences and confuse others reading the code.
-For example, there's nothing prevent you from writing:
+For example, there's nothing preventing you from writing:

 ```js
 var undefined = "foo";